The Emerson Street and McClanahan Food Forests are open year-round for community members to harvest seasonally available fruits and greens!

 - Currants: Pick clusters of firm, well colored berries.
 Berries are tart and make delicious jams and pies. (anticipated July harvest)

 - Bush Cherry: Cherries are ripe when they are bright red and slightly soft to the touch.
 Watch out for pits when eating! (anticipated July harvest)

 - Black Chokeberry: Harvest clusters of shiny black berries.
 The fruits are very tart and are best used to make jams and syrups, or baked into breads, cakes, and pies. (anticipated July harvest)

 - Thornless Blackberry: Pick dark purple berries to enjoy on their own or used in jams, desserts, breads, ice cream, and more! (anticipated July/August harvest)

 - Raspberry: Pick red berries to enjoy on their own or used in jams, desserts, breads, ice cream and more!
 (Raspberry plants do have thorns!) (anticipated July/August harvest)

-Residents interested in supporting the sustainability and development of the Food Forest should contact Dawn Taft, City Arborist and Environmental Programs Manager @ 240-487-0290 or email@example.com.
+Residents interested in supporting the sustainability and development of the Food Forests should contact Dawn Taft, City Arborist and Environmental Programs Manager @ 240-487-0290 or firstname.lastname@example.org.